calidan-x/summer-site/docs/intro.md

 ## Main Features

-- **Pleasure of Programming**<br/>
+- **Pleasure Programming**<br/>
-  Summer cares about coding experience, always easy to learn and easy to do.
+  Summer cares about coding experience, always easy to learn and easy to use.

 - **Strict Runtime TypeScript Validation**<br/>
   TypeScript can be used for runtime request validation, this makes your backend more secure.